pytorch/pytorch/CONTRIBUTING.md

   [skip all build / test steps](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/).
   Note that changing the pull request body or title on GitHub itself has no effect.

-* If you run into errors when running `python setup.py develop`, here are some debugging steps:
+* If you run into errors when running `python -m pip install -e .`, here are some debugging steps:
   1. Run `printf '#include <stdio.h>\nint main() { printf("Hello World");}'|clang -x c -; ./a.out` to make sure
   your CMake works and can compile this simple Hello World program without errors.
   2. Nuke your `build` directory.
 The `setup.py` script compiles binaries into the `build` folder and caches many